Volunteer in Bahamas

 The Bahamas has a population of around 350,000 people and around 10% of people live below the poverty line.
 Most of the country is very developed but in rural areas there is need for assistance improving infrastructure and facilities.
 NGO's organise group programs where you can help with building new structures like community centres, improve housing or do general tasks like paining and decorating.
 There are also land based projects where you can work in a local school educating youngsters whilst also getting to live in a tropical paradise learning more about the culture and tradition of the country.

-There are lots of conservation programs which you can join in the Bahamas, some are skilled positions but most are open to all people.
+There are lots of land based and marine conservation programs you can join in the Bahamas, some are skilled positions but most are open to all people.
 Marine based programs are very popular where you will get to go swimming, snorkeling, scuba diving to monitor coral reefs and wildlife.
 Some projects include helping the local Bahamas National Trust creating protected areas and keeping this destination as intact as possible.
 Working with whales and dolphins can be really worthwhile, you can help protect these amazing animals whilst creating a safe environment for them to live.
 Tasks can include helping local scientists collecting data, monitoring/surveying, tracking and creating cleaning oceans through beach clean ups and rubbish collection.
 There are also coral reef restoration programs where you will get to swim in clear waters monitoring the ocean and finding ways to better preserve coral and marinelife going forward.

 How to Apply